OliveScience/OliveScience.github.io/_posts/2018-01-15-first-post.md

 interests, and current occupation.

 First off, my writing style is bland.
 It lacks flavor.
 It's chicken filleted without seasoning.
-In this vein, I aim to be concise in explaining ideas and working through projects together.
+In this vain, I aim to be concise in explaining ideas and working through projects together.
 At any rate, feel free to comment with criticism.